speculatrix/web_get_iplayer/README.md

 ## Installation - part 2 - setting up the web interface's environment

-Access the web interace with your web browser, e.g. http://localhost/cgi-bin/web_get_iplayer.py
+Access the web interface with your web browser, e.g. http://localhost/cgi-bin/web_get_iplayer.py

 The program analyses its environment and will tell you what to do, e.g. what directories to create and what permissions to give them.